patrick-fs/fs-react-redux-sentry/README.md

 ```

 #### No offense fellow Floridians
 If you search for “Florida” an error is thrown from the [SearchStories](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/components/SearchStories.js) component (a poke at my home state).
+This is what the error looks like in Sentry:

 ![image](https://user-images.githubusercontent.com/45576380/59303785-f06ffc80-8c64-11e9-9927-49b90f9b7381.png)